deniederhut/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - ``group_id``
      - integer
-     - The numeric ID of the cohort group to which the user's search is restricted, or ``null`` if the search is not restricted in this way.
+     - The numeric ID of the cohort to which the user's search is restricted, or ``null`` if the search is not restricted in this way.

-       In a course with cohorts enabled, a student's searches will always be restricted to the student's cohort group.
+       In a course with cohorts enabled, a student's searches will always be restricted to the student's cohort.

-       Discussion admins, moderators, and Community TAs in such a course can search all discussions without specifying a cohort group, which leaves this field ``null``, or they can specify a single cohort group to search.
+       Discussion admins, moderators, and Community TAs in such a course can search all discussions without specifying a cohort, which leaves this field ``null``, or they can specify a single cohort to search.

    * - ``page``